You Yangs and Serendip Sanctuary upgrades

 Community

 Improved facilities will mean that local communities in Lara and Little River will have more opportunities to get active, get into nature and connect with friends and family in the You Yangs precinct.
-Enhancing the offering at Serendip Sanctuary will further support community development with schools and disability groups by providing quality educational experiences and spaces that cater to people with diverse needs and abilities.
+The project is enhancing the visitor experience at Serendip Sanctuary by delivering:

 Economy